 I had pork chile verde at a Mexican restaurant a few months ago, and I have dreamed about making it at home ever since!
 The pork could probably be fried in a skillet in bite size pieces, if you wanted to go that route instead of cooking it in a crock pot.
 That would save some time.
 I like the tenderness of the pork chile verde crock pot though!
-This pork tomatillo stew recipe serves 8 people and is without the rice is 265 kcal per serving.
+This pork tomatillo stew recipe serves 8 people

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.
 In the footer of this page is my full disclosure policy.